Pritz395/Just-the-approach-/README.md

 **Weekly deliverables**

-Reviewers get “why this matters” and remediation hints in the UI: static markdown per rule type, OWASP links, and CVE-based enrichment where we have a CVE.
+Task:- Reviewers get “why this matters” and remediation hints in the UI: static markdown per rule type, OWASP links, and CVE-based enrichment where we have a CVE.

 - Markdown remediation fragments for each rule type, with OWASP links, static content, nothing dynamic.
 - CVE-based enrichment when `cve_id` is present: advisory links and OWASP context so reviewers don't have to leave the page.